nanochess/240pTestSuite_colecovision/Suite_manual.md

 Shows BIOS checksum (CRC32 for Colecovision, SHA1 for MSX BIOS on first 32K)

 It can take a few seconds to show the hash.
 In MSX emulation the test isn't useful as the emulators tend to patch the MSX BIOS.

+The MSX version includes the MAME and BlueMSX System BIOS databases.

 Not implemented in SG1000 as it doesn't has a BIOS.